Skip to main content

 Realtime Reviews V2

-Fetch realtime reviews for an ASIN from Amazon live.
+Fetch realtime reviews for a given ASIN.

 Cursor-based pagination: omit cursor for the first page, then pass nextCursor from the previous response for subsequent pages. nextCursor=null means no more data.
 Related: /reviews/search for offline data with AI tags, /reviews/analysis for aggregated insights.